Eight civilians killed in Afghanistan air strike

 A US military spokesman said they were "looking into the incident" and an Afghan defence ministry spokesman said they had launched an investigation.

-The strike comes after US Defense Secretary Mark Esper said Thursday an agreement with the Taliban was in place for a “conditions-based” seven-day reduction in violence.
+The strike comes after US Defence Secretary Mark Esper said Thursday an agreement with the Taliban was in place for a "conditions-based" seven-day reduction in violence.

+The move is part of a long quest to forge a deal that could eventually lead to a comprehensive ceasefire.

 It was not immediately clear who bombed the vehicle, but the US and Afghan militaries are the only forces in Afghanistan conducting air strikes.